rsepulveda2/rsa-form/README.md

 where myencryptedform is the id tag associated with your form

-When the user submit's the form, the browser will request an RSA public key from the server. jCryption will then encrypt the form data using the RSA key and return the data to the server.
+When the user submit's the form, the browser will request an RSA public key from the server. jCryption will then encrypt the serialized form data using the RSA key and return the encrypted data to the server.

 To decode the data on the server side, make the following call in your controller: